vanolucas/cookiecutter-python-vscode/README.md

 The desired project folder gets created in the current directory.

-Clean up (optional): you can delete the cookiecutter project generation Docker image with: `docker image rm cookiecutter-python-vscode`.
+Clean up after you generated your project with `generate_project.sh` (optional): you can delete the cookiecutter project generation Docker image with: `docker image rm cookiecutter-python-vscode`.

 ## Using Cookiecutter directly